Esther Lawson

 Profile

-Esther has appeared in the Full Court of the Family Court, the Family Court of Australia, the NSW Court of Appeal, the NSW Supreme Court and the NSW District Court.
-Esther has appeared led in the High Court of Australia in the decision of Masson and Parsons (2019)
+Esther has appeared in the Full Court of the Family Court, the Federal Circuit and Family Court of Australia, the NSW Court of Appeal, the NSW Supreme Court and the NSW District Court.
+Esther has appeared led in the High Court of Australia in the decision of Masson and Parsons (2019).

-Esther has regularly appeared on circuit in country sittings of the Family Court, the Federal Circuit Court and the District Court.
+Esther has regularly appeared on circuit in country sittings of the Federal Circuit and Family Court of Australia and the District Court.

 Esther has presented a number of papers and lectures to the legal profession.
 A sample of which can be found below: